 Top of the funnel content: Articles, infographics, videos, and podcasts

 Middle of the funnel content: Ebooks, white papers, reports, checklists, cheat sheets, and free email guides

 Bottom of the funnel content: Webinars, product demos and trials, and sales materials

-Given that our goal in this post is how to generate leads through your content strategy, we’ll focus on the middle of the funnel (which is the content you will use to generate leads).
+Given that our goal in this post is how to generate leads online through your content strategy, we’ll focus on the middle of the funnel (which is where the content lives that you'll use to generate leads).

 Go to your Google Analytics.
 In the left menu, click on Behavior > Site Content > All Pages.